 To use the Streamlined Program you must sign a certification that your conduct was “not willful”.
 In addition you have to submit 3 years of back tax returns and 6 years of back FBARs (FinCen form 114).

 Using the Streamlined Program does not give you a waiver or assurances that your tax return will not be audited.
 Just like anybody’s tax return, your return may be selected for further examination.
 And an audit may turn up additional penalties and liabilities, if your returns were prepared incorrectly.

 Alternatively, you could file at least 3 years of back taxes and 6 years of FBAR without formally notifying the IRS.
 While this sounds simple, it may put you at greater risk of further scrutiny and provides no waiver of penalties.

 Which approach for filing back taxes is best for you?

 Don’t wait with getting back into compliance.
-Once the IRS has initiated a Civil Examination or a Civil Investigation for any of your tax returns, you cannot use the Streamlined or the Offshore Voluntary Disclosure Program.
+Once the IRS has initiated a Civil Examination or a Civil Investigation for any of your tax returns, you cannot use the Streamlined Program.
 Avoiding or minimizing penalties is more difficult if you don’t come forward voluntarily.

 A tax advisor with experience in non-compliance issues can help you determine the best approach for filing back taxes.
 We at Online Taxman have helped hundreds of clients filing past tax returns with the Streamlined Program.
 To learn more about how to file back taxes, schedule a consultation with us.